BBBunnyDefi/kbtg-infra-kampus-bootcamp2024/instruction_day1/03_setup_monitoring_k8s.md

 prometheus-k8s          NodePort    10.101.106.161   <none>        9090:30957/TCP               6m3s
 ```

-### Copy the Public IP address for master node, and load the page in your browser to view your site with port 30957
+### Copy the Public IP address for master node, and load the page in your browser to view your site with 30957 (see port from service prometheus-k8s )
 ```sh
 http://<master-ipaddress>:30957
 ```